wowserhq/wowser/README.md

 ## Browser Support

-WrathNet is presumed to be working on any browser supporting [JavaScript's typed arrays](http://caniuse.com/#search=typed%20arrays) and at the very least a binary version of the WebSocket protocol.
+Wowser is presumed to be working on any browser supporting [JavaScript's typed arrays](http://caniuse.com/#search=typed%20arrays) and at the very least a binary version of the WebSocket protocol.